 Joint Independent Audit Committee

-The Joint Audit Committee provides independent scrutiny on the adequacy of the corporate governance and risk management arrangements in place.
+The Joint Independent Audit Committee (JIAC) provides independent scrutiny on the adequacy of the corporate governance and risk management arrangements in place.
 It jointly advises the Commissioner and Chief Constable, according to good governance principles and proper practices.

 Terms of reference: